kawa-kokosowa/formhandler/README.md

-funcform
+formhandler
 ===========

 Sometimes the web interface is an afterthought.

 I've learned what I /really/ want from a web framework: as little work or involvement on my part as possible.
-So that's what funcform does.
+So that's what formhandler does.

 This builds input forms from a function and then handles the POST/GET data, rendering the evaluation as HTML.